ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## What do I get with the early access program?

 You get:
-- A massive discount
+- A discount to say thank you for being an earlier supporter.
-- The chapters currently released (e-formats: pdf and epub)
+- The chapters currently released (e-formats: pdf and epub).
-- Review drafts for new chapters in Google Docs
+- Review drafts for new chapters in Google Docs.
-- New chapters as they are released (ebook format)
+- New chapters as they are released (ebook format).
-- To work with the author, give feedback and influence the direction of the book
+- To work with the author, give feedback and influence the direction of the book.
 - A good feeling for supporting the author to write this self-published book ;)

 ## If I buy the book in early access, will I later get the completed book?